bitsongofficial/chainmodules/x/auction/spec/02_messages.md

 ```

 ## MsgWithdraw
-The winners can withdraw their NFT from the auction using the `MsgWithdraw` message.
+The winner can get the NFT and the auction owner can withdraw the tokens through `MsgWithdraw` after the auction is ended.

 ```go
 type MsgWithdraw struct {